By Dr Oliver Tearle

 ‘The Sick Rose’, although written in clear, plain language, is an enigmatic poem whose meaning remains difficult to pin down.
 Therein lies much of its haunting power.

 Continue to explore the world of Blake’s poetry with our analysis of ‘The Lamb’, our overview of his poem known as ‘Jerusalem’, and his scathing indictment of poverty and misery in London.
 If you’re looking for a good edition of Blake’s work, we recommend Selected Poetry (Oxford World’s Classics).
+We’ve offered some tips for writing a brilliant English Literature essay here.

 Image: William Blake’s illustration for ‘The Sick Rose’, 1826; via Wikimedia Commons.